rapid7/insightconnect-plugins/pagerduty/help.md

 # Version History

+* 2.2.0 - Added Schedule ID optional input to Get On Call action
 * 2.1.0 - New action Get On Call
 * 2.0.1 - New spec and help.md format for the Extension Library
 * 2.0.0 - Fix issue to make 'service_key' required in Send Resolve Request action